blacknoir/vagrant-lnmp/README.md

 Your home folder is synced to `/home/vagrant/code` on the guest.

 ## Database
-* For mysql the default user is root: `mysql -u root`
+* For mysql the default user is root: `mysql -uroot -proot`

 ## Tutorial